dimitra-savvani/Snake-Game/README.md

 ## Introduction

-This project is a simple implementation of the classic "Snake Game" using Python's `turtle` graphics library.
+This project is an implementation of the classic "Snake Game" using Python's `turtle` graphics library.
 The player controls the snake, trying to eat food to grow in length while avoiding collisions with the walls or the snake's own body.
-The game tracks and displays the current score, and it saves the highest score in a local file.
+The game tracks and displays the current score, and saves the highest score in a local file.

 ## Project Structure

 The project consists of four Python files:

-- `main.py`: The main file that initializes the game window, handles user input, and runs the game loop.
+- `main.py`: The main file initializes the game window, handles user input, and runs the game loop.
 - `snake.py`: Contains the `Snake` class, which defines the snake's behavior, movement, and interactions.
+- `food.py`: Contains the `Food` class, which generates and repositions the food for the snake to eat.
 - `scoreboard.py`: Contains the `Scoreboard` class, which manages the score display and high score tracking.
-- `food.py`: Contains the `Food` class, which generates and repositions the food for the snake to eat.

 ## Dependencies